 Cernanec has had a long career in the financial services industry, serving as a product actuary for several insurance carriers and as a consultant to international firms.
 He has also been an adjunct professor and certified leadership facilitator.

-Cernanec is involved with the South Metro Denver Chamber of Commerce, is a member of the city council audit committee, and is an alternate to the board of directors of the Denver Regional Council of Governments.
+Cernanec is involved with the South Metro Denver Chamber of Commerce, is a member of the city council audit committee, and is a member of the board of directors of the Denver Regional Council of Governments.

 Cernanec is an advocate for responsible fiscal management, strong neighborhoods, and having Littleton open for business expansion and investment.
 He is focused on the city council goals of pursuing a balanced and sustainable local economy, preserving and cultivating a quality community, and assuring a financially-sound city government.